Improving Diagnosis for Lewy Body Dementia

 Severe headaches or migraine affect about 14 percent of American adults every year.
 These disorders are often debilitating and can substantially reduce quality of life.

-The Goadsby Headache Research Fund supports innovative research projects by early-career scientific investigators creating the next generation of scientists who will advance our understanding of migraine and develop treatments.
+The Goadsby Headache Research Fund supports innovative research projects by scientific investigators advancing our understanding of migraine and developing treatments.
 The fund also supports research that addresses health disparities in the areas of headache and migraine, including evaluation of health services, access to care and treatments, quality of care, implementation of therapies, physician performance, or patient adherence

 Brain diseases disproportionately affect Black, Latino, Asian, Native American, LGBTQ+, those in lower socioeconomic groups, individuals living in underserved geographies, and other marginalized populations in the United States.
 These are the same US populations that often experience lack of basic access to healthcare, neurological care, and other types of severe health disparities.
 They are also often underrepresented in brain disease research and careers in medicine and neurological research.

 The American Brain Foundation is offering two funding opportunities in neurological healthcare disparities in 2022.